What is Haggis Scotlands Traditional Dish?

 First, wash all the offal properly before cooking it.
-Add food item in a cold water and let it to boil for about 2 hours.
+Add food item in a cold water and let it boil for about 2 hours.
 Strain and set aside the stock.
 Mince all the offal.
 Put all the minced mixture and other ingredients in a bowl.
-Moisten mixture by adding few stock until achieving the crumbly texture.
+Moisten mixture by adding few stocks until achieving the crumbly texture.
 Spoon the mixture in a clean sheep’s stomach until half full.
 Sew the stomach to secure everything inside.
 Cook the haggis in a boiling water for about 3 hours.
 Add water from time to time and remain it covered.
 Cut open the haggis and spoon out the filling to serve.
 Preparing and cooking Haggis Scotlands Traditional Dish may take a long time, but worth the effort and wait.

 My Haggis Experience

 As soon as I get off the ship, I immediately look for a place where I can actually eat Haggis.
 Luckily, I found one small stall outside Greenock Port Terminal.
 A cup of haggis neeps tatties only cost me 2 Euro or 2.45 Usd or 128 Php.
-The haggis has crumbly, nutty texture and savoury flavor.
+The haggis has crumbly, nutty texture and savory flavor.
 It perfectly matched the creaminess of tatties and the roughness of neeps.

 *** Philippines has its own version of this which we call “Bopis”.
 Filipino learned this recipe during the Spanish Colonization.
-The recipe calls for sauteed chillies, onions, tomatoes and of course minced animal offal.
+The recipe calls for sauteed chilies, onions, tomatoes and of course minced animal offal.
 Bopis is traditionally served as “PULUTAN” or a side dish paired with alcoholic drinks.
 While others enjoy it as part of the rice meal. ***